Lots of words.

 The decision to have all the activities connected to the film is grounded in a belief that what is made memorable is learned best.
 I do this often with homework assignments for my own students, with various language elements I’m trying to teach, not just vocabulary.
 The visuals in films (I always use ones without dialogue, my students don’t hear well!) supply a clear context.

 1) Here’s the list of vocabulary items FOR THE TEACHER:

 |Spear*||fall||That’s not fair!||angry|

-2. Here is the lead-in activity for the students.
-It must be done BEFORE watching the film.
+2. Here is the pre-reading activity for the students.
+Click on the title below to get a downloadable PDF.

 4) Questions related to the film embedded in the film, courtesy of Edpuzzle.
 Edpuzzle has made it so much easier to work with film!